-- A. Textbook and Other Materials: Textbook and Other Materials: Fundamentals of Automotive Technology, Second Edition from CDX Learning.
-Students are required to possess a basic tool set for the program by the 12th class day. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+- A. Textbook and Other Materials: Textbook and Other Materials: Revel Automotive Technology: Principles, Diagnosis, and Service, 6e by James D. Halderman Students are requested to possess a basic tool set for the program by the 12th class day. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.